lulav/LRS_Documentation/docs_tutorials/poliastro/poliastro.md

 The Poliastro project consists of three packages suitable for orbital mechanics calculations:
 * `Poliastro_simple_orbit`.<br/>
 This package is used to calculate vessel orbital coordinates around the Earth between time bounds from given apoapsis and periapsis altitudes. <br/>
-The result is an ephemerides of orbit (actually a part of it between given time bounds) with zero right ascension of the ascending node, argument of the pericenter and true anomaly for simplicity. <br/>
+The result is an ephemerids of orbit (actually a part of it between given time bounds) with zero right ascension of the ascending node, argument of the pericenter and true anomaly for simplicity. <br/>
 * `Poliastro_maneuver`.<br/>
 This package calculates three orbits for the Hohmann transition: an initial orbit, an intermediate orbit, and a final orbit. <br/>
 The simulation takes the radius of the initial orbit and the radius of the final orbit as input. <br/>
-The result is the ephemerides of these orbits, not the trajectory! <br/>
+The result is the ephemerids of these orbits, not the trajectory! <br/>
 * `Poliastro_atmo_drag`. <br/>
 This package shows the effect of aerodynamic drag forces on an artificial satellite in low Earth orbit. <br/>
 The simulation takes Earth diameter, drag coefficient, Keppler orbit parameters and maximum simulation time as inputs. <br/>